How adversarial attacks can disrupt seemingly stable accurate classifiers: Discussion and relation to prior work

 \subsection{Notions of stability}

-Our present work reveals a new unexplored relationship between stability and the existence of adversarial data.
-We show that the ubiquitous presence of adversarial data perturbations which destabilise the classifier is not contradictory to the robustness of the classifier to random perturbations of the data.
-If we view the former as a form of \emph{deterministic instability} (i.e. there exist destabilising perturbations), and the latter as a form of \emph{probabilistic stability} (destabilising perturbations are unlikely to be sampled at random), it becomes apparent that the probabilistic stability is in fact masking the underlying instability.
-Since these two notions of stability are clearly not equivalent, it is imperative to understand the distinctions between the two.
+Our results reveals a new unexplored relationship between stability and the existence of adversarial data.
+We show that the ubiquitous presence of adversarial perturbations which destabilise the classifier is not contradictory to the robustness of the classifier to random perturbations of the data.
+If we view the former as a form of \emph{deterministic instability} (i.e. there exist small, and potentially arbitrarily small, destabilising perturbations which can be constructed by an attacker), and the latter as a form of \emph{probabilistic stability} (destabilising perturbations are unlikely to be sampled at random), it becomes apparent that the probabilistic stability is in fact masking the underlying instability.
+Since these two notions of stability are clearly not equivalent, it is imperative to understand the difference between the two.
 To clarify this intriguing relationship, let us first recall two relevant definitions of stability (cf.~\cite{huang2022}).

 \begin{definition}[$\epsilon$-stability] The classification map $f:\Real^n\rightarrow \{0,1\}$ is $\epsilon$-stable at $x$ if